bsc-pm/ovni/doc/user/runtime/index.md

 useful to run multiple processes some of which run the same "app", so you can tell which one is which.
 The `loom` argument defines the [loom](../concepts/part-model.md#loom) name and maps the process to that loom.
-It must be compose of the host name, a dot and a suffix.
+It must be composed of the host name, a dot and a suffix.
 The PID is the one obtained by `getpid(2)`.

 The `ovni_thread_init()` function only accepts one argument, the TID as returned